 Dry Tulsi leaf powder is used in cough & cold;

-Tulsi juice is also externally applied in skin diseases.
+Tulsi juice is also externally applied to skin diseases.
 Tulsi is known to purify the surrounding air.
 Nowadays many Tulsi plants are grown together in an ‘Oxygen corner’ of a garden.

 A variety of Tulsi is also cultivated commercially on farmlands to extract aromatic oil.
 This oil is used in perfumeries, cosmetics & herbal products.